-Our Detroit Grocer Training will bring together five businesses from across the city for a two-day course on how to bring more healthy food options to your store.
-This FREE opportunity includes an in-store assessment, training, and post training support!
-A team of experts will work with each store owner to implement recommended changes to bring their stores to the next level.
+Our Detroit Grocer Training brought together five businesses from across the city for a two-day course on how to bring more healthy food options to their store.
+This free opportunity included an in-store assessment, training, and post training support!
+A team of experts worked with each store owner to implement recommended changes to bring their stores to the next level.

 WHAT Free Detroit Grocer Training